yclas/guides/docs/Yclas-self-hosted-installation.md

 # Installation

-In this guide, you will learn everything about installation, features and updates for Yclas self-hosted
+In this guide, you will learn everything about installation, features and updates for Yclas Self-hosted

 *   [Installation process ](Yclas-self-hosted-installation-insatallation.md)
 *   [Software requirements](Yclas-self-hosted-installation-software-requirements.md)